mrcawood/particle_pusher/README.md

 *   **Demonstration:** This is the key takeaway.
     1. Run `numba_parallel` and `barnes_hut` with a small number of particles (`--particles 1000`).
 Observe that **Barnes-Hut is slower**.
 The overhead of building its octree data structure isn't worth it for small `n`.
     2. Now, run both kernels with a large number of particles (`--particles 20000`).
 Observe that **Barnes-Hut is now significantly faster**.
 This perfectly illustrates the concept of algorithmic complexity and crossover points in performance.
 It's the most powerful optimization we've made.

+### Part 5: Hybrid Computing - `cuda_bh`

+*   **Kernel:** `kernels/cuda_bh_kernel.py`
+*   **Concept:** This kernel introduces a powerful, real-world HPC concept: **hybrid computing**.
+Not all parts of a problem are suited for the same processor.
+Here, we use a hybrid strategy that leverages the strengths of both the CPU and the GPU.
+    *   The complex, sequential task of building the Barnes-Hut octree remains on the **CPU**, where its branching logic is handled efficiently by Numba's JIT compiler.
+    *   The massively parallel task of calculating the forces on thousands of particles is offloaded to the **GPU**.
+We use Numba's CUDA backend to write a GPU kernel that calculates the force for every particle simultaneously.
+*   **Demonstration:** Run `numba_parallel` and `cuda_bh` with a very large number of particles (`--particles 50000`).
+The CPU is still doing the smart algorithmic work of building the tree, but the GPU is crushing the number-crunching part of the force calculation.
+This demonstrates how to use the right tool for the right job to achieve performance that neither the CPU nor the GPU could manage alone.